Using NHS login to create or retrieve GP credentials

 GP integration credentials are no longer valid

-The GP credentials might no longer be valid due to:
+The GP credentials might no longer be valid if:

 1. the user has moved GP surgery